Generative AI Training and Copyright Law

 \subsection{Technical Perspective on Memorization}

-There is extensive evidence that current generative models memorize a not insignificant part of their training data.
 A study, in which various LLMs were prompted with excerpts from the training data, was able to identify three key factors for memorization \citep{carlini2023quantifyingmemorization}: \begin{enumerate} \item \textbf{Model size:} Within a model family, larger models memorize 2 to 5 times more than smaller models. \item \textbf{Data duplication:} Examples that are repeated more frequently are more likely to be extracted. \item \textbf{Context:} It is orders of magnitude easier to extract sequences if a longer context is available. \end{enumerate} Points 1 and 2 seem very plausible, as larger models have more capacity available for memorization and sequences that occur repeatedly in the training data appear more relevant.
 Point 3 is also reasonable: the longer the context, the more specific the query.
 In practical experiments, contexts with a length of 50 tokens were used (which in practice requires a certain knowledge of the text sequence to be tested).
 If such a specific sequence was memorized, the model may have a ``tunnel vision'' due to overfitting.
 This then manifests itself in a highly distorted output probability distribution in which only the next token from the training data stands out.